Three Better Ways to Count Reps

 2) Count backwards

-I know a lot of people who prefer to start with the number of reps they want to do and then count backwards.
-As the number get smaller instead of bigger, the set seems like less of a chore.
+I know a lot of people who prefer to start with the number of reps they want to do and then count backward.
+As the number gets smaller instead of bigger, the set seems like less of a chore.
 Moreover, how could you possibly let yourself stop at 3 or 2?

 There’s no rational explanation for why this works, but I used to use this method and often found myself doing extra reps at the end.